Fondly Remembering my First

 I stood there a moment, relieved to have rescued this turquoise, paint-ball splattered, ugly plastic bucket.
 Looking around I noticed other pieces of small litter sitting on the wet sand glistening with the early rays of morning sun.

 I've always cared about littering.
-Often I'd picked up litter I'd seen someone pitch, handing to them saying, "You must have dropped this."
-I'd called out my uncle when he threw a soda can out the window on back road in KY.
+Often I'd picked up litter I'd seen someone pitch, handing it back to them saying, "You must have dropped this."
+I'd called out my Uncle Percy when he threw a soda can out the window on a back road in KY.
 His response: "Oh, they don't care about that out here in the country."

-But I'd never actually done a real litter pickup.
+But I'd never actually done a real litter cleanup.

 The first time i started picking up litter,was around 10 years ago,noticing sea glass chunks whilst on holiday on the North Yorkshire coastline,(UK),apart from that,the beach was fairly clean.That snowballed into collecting more sea glass,pottery,bones, then came driftwood and in the past couple of years metal.
 Where we live,i have to say plastics are not too much of a problem,but if i come across any when beachcombing i pick up whatever i find,usually drinks bottles.
 The funny thing is that, when i started finding metal pieces,the shapes,textures,colours were so interesting, i put them aside in my garage.A while later i started thinking that they should be used again in some way and i started coming up with designs, combining all those materials found on the beach and turning them into usefull or decorative objects.In a way giving them a second/third/fourth... lease of life.